Nihotupu Tramline: Accidents

-The Rain Forest Express had conveyed in excess of 58,000 passengers, since it started transporting tourists.
-There had been 3 accidents with injured passengers during that period of time, two of whom required hospital treatment.
-Another serious accident happened on 4 May 2002, when a child fell from a carriage of Rain Forest Express Train No 1337, while it was travelling through Tunnel 29.
-The child was seriously injured, when he was crushed between the 610 mm diameter water pipeline and the moving train, causing a derailment of one bogie of each of two carriages.
+The Rain Forest Express had transported over 58,000 passengers during its time serving tourists.
+There were three accidents resulting in injured passengers during that period of time, two of whom required hospital treatment.

+Another incident occurred on 4 May 2002, when a child fell from a carriage of Rain Forest Express Train No 1337 while it was travelling through Tunnel 29.
+The child was seriously injured when he was crushed between the 610 mm diameter water pipeline and the moving train, causing the derailment of a bogie on two carriages.
 None of the previous accidents had involved passengers falling from the train.
 Subsequently, a barrier was installed on the open side of the carriages, so that children standing on the seats could not fall out.
 As a conclusion of a risk assessment, a stiffening aluminium rod was to be installed at the top of the vinyl doors of the carriages.